melbournebioinformatics/MelBioInf_docs/docs/tutorials/git_new/git.md

 *Section 1:* What is Git?
 And why use it?
 *Section 2:* Creating your first Git repository
 *Section 3:* Incorporating Git into your day-to-day work
+*Section 4:* Leveraging the best out of GitHub

 **Learning objectives:** learn the basics of version control, how to track changes and how to collaborate.